h3rald/min/site/contents/_includes/_reference.md

 min includes a small but powerful standard library organized into the following _modules_:

 {#link-module||lang#}
-: Defines the basic language constructs, such as control flow, symbol definition and binding, exception handling, basic stack operators, etc.
+: Defines the basic language constructs, such as control flow, symbol definition and binding, exception handling,  etc.
 {#link-module||stack#}
 : Defines combinators and stack-shufflers like dip, dup, swap, cons, etc.
+{#link-module||seq#}
+: Defines operators for quotations and dictionaries, like map, filter, reduce, etc.
 {#link-module||io#}
 : Provides operators for reading and writing files as well as printing to STDOUT and reading from STDIN.
 {#link-module||fs#}